niieani/aurelia-binding-functions/README.md

 export class AsyncBindingFunction implements BindingFunction {
   connect(callScope: CallScope, binding: Binding, scope: Scope) {
+    // get the value of the first argument passed to our CallScope,
+    // e.g. the property from async(property)
     const promise = callScope.args[0].evaluate(scope, binding.lookupFunctions, true) as Promise<any> & {promiseResult:any}

+    // make sure the binding is updated
-    binding.observeProperty(promise, 'promiseResult')
+    // once the property "promiseResult" changes on the "promise" binding.observeProperty(promise, 'promiseResult')

-    if (promise.promiseResult === undefined && typeof promise.then === 'function') {
+    // set the "promiseResult" property once the Promise resolves if (promise.promiseResult === undefined && typeof promise.then === 'function') {
       promise.then(value => {
         promise.promiseResult = value